Elwha revegetation effort plants forest on once-flooded land

-Mature trees will take 100 years to grow, but National Park Service sees a strong start in converting barren lake-bed sediments.
+Now the site of the largest dam-removal project in the world, the Elwha is also home to a first-of-its-kind revegetation program.
+Mature trees will take 100 years to grow, but the National Park Service is already seeing a strong start.

 FORMER LAKE ALDWELL RESERVOIR, Clallam County — Josh Chenoweth pushes through trees grown 30 feet overhead and walks into a plush purple pool of blooming lupine, the flowers fragrant and abuzz with insects.